yochaigal/cairn/adventures/conversions/willow.md

 ### Necrotic Trent (p.
 29)
 HP 13, Armor 2, STR 13, DEX 6, WIL 10, 2 strikes (1d10 + 1d10 blast).
 Once a lawful guardian of the forest, this Trent was corrupted by  the influence of the Oakalisk's power.
-The Trent serves the
- Oakalisk, obeying its every command.
+The Trent serves the Oakalisk, obeying its every command.
 It has currently been tasked with expanding the corrupted wood.
-Any creatures in its way will be  killed and brought to the Oakalisk to be transformed into  monstrosities
+Any creatures in its way will be  killed and brought to the Oakalisk to be transformed into monstrosities.
 - Controls trees up to 200ft
 - Necrotic Bolt: 1d10 damage.
 Chance of recharging once per round on a roll of 5 or 6 (1d6)
-- Take _enhanced_ from “holy/light” attacks
+- Takes _enhanced_ damage from “holy/light” attacks
 - If it is submerged in the running water of the river, it's corruption will be washed away and it will become benevolent again

 ### Ashen Dryad (p.
 30)